wp-plugins/prosperent-suite/trunk/README.txt

     * The commission rates vary from merchant to merchant, but we are always negotiating the highest rates in the industry.
 We pay out net30 like most networks.
 The only exception is when a merchant that we work with extends a commission based on their return policy.
 Our reporting interface reflects this and allows you to see the status of each commission.
 It's the same as what you would experience with any of the other affiliate networks like commission junction.

 == Changelog ==

+= 3.1.3 =
+* Rebranded Some Parts of the plugin
+* Fixed bugs with filter settings
+* Removed second window from Dialog boxes

 = 3.1.2 =
 * Fixed grid image issues